6 Simple Ways to Tell If Medicare Advantage Is Right For You

 Medicare Advantage plans can be problematic when it comes to prescription drug coverage.
 The plans that do come with prescription benefits are actually called MAPDs, or Medicare Advantage Prescription Drug plans.

-The particular benefits that come with the plan may or may not be in your best interest, but you’re stuck with it and cannot choose a different drug plan.
+The particular prescription drug benefits that come with the plan may or may not be in your best interest, but you’re stuck with it and cannot choose a different drug plan.

 The biggest consideration when looking at a drug plan is the formulary.
 First of all, are your drugs covered?
 Secondly, if they are, what tier are they in?
-Tier 1 drugs are considered “preferred generic” drugs with only a $3 copay, while Tier 5 drugs are considered “specialty tier” and require you to pay a 33% coinsurance.
+Lower tier drugs may only have a $2 copay, while higher tier drugs may have a $100 copay.

 If the planets align and the Medicare Advantage plan you want does cater to the drugs you take, it can work out well.
 If all you take is common generic drugs, you likely won’t have any issues.

-However, there are also Medicare Advantage plans that do not come with prescription drug coverage, and for whatever reason, you are not allowed to purchase a Part D drug plan.
+However, there are also Medicare Advantage plans that do not come with prescription drug coverage, and in those cases, you are not allowed to purchase a Part D drug plan.
 If you do enroll in a Part D plan, it would automatically disenroll you from your Medicare Advantage plan.

 The only time an MA plan without drug coverage makes sense is if you’re getting drug coverage from another source.

-You are allowed to choose your own Part D drug plan if you have a Medicare Supplement or a Medicare Medical Savings Account (MSA).
+You are allowed to choose your own Part D drug plan if you have a Medicare Supplement.
 That Part D plan can be catered to your exact prescriptions, which allows you to save as much money as possible.

 4. Do you want to keep your current doctor?

-We mentioned earlier that if you travel at all, a Medicare Advantage plan will not be for you.
+We mentioned earlier that if you travel, a Medicare Advantage plan may not be for you.
 That’s because of the network restrictions.

-Even if you plan to stay in your area, the other part of the issue is that only certain doctors, hospitals, and pharmacies are going to be in the plan’s network.
+However, even if you plan to stay in your area, only certain doctors, hospitals, and pharmacies are going to be in the plan’s network.

-In this scenario, it generally makes more sense to look at Medicare Supplements or a Medicare Medical Savings Account, both of which do NOT have restrictive networks.
+In this scenario, it generally makes more sense to look at Medicare Supplements, which do not have restrictive networks.

 5. Are you interested in “extras”?

-- Allowance for over the counter drugs and supplies ($25 per month, must be mail delivery)
+• Allowance for over the counter drugs and supplies

 If these extras are important to you, it may be worthwhile to take a look at a Medicare Advantage plan.

-If a Medicare Supplement or Medicare Medical Savings Account is a better fit for you, you can still purchase Dental, Vision, and Hearing insurance to cover the costs of exams and more.
+If a Medicare Supplement is a better fit for you, you can still purchase Dental, Vision, and Hearing insurance to cover the costs of exams and more.

 6. What’s your risk profile?